 When a sex trafficked victim is rescued, he/she is in need of basic necessities such as food, clothes, hygiene items and safe shelter.
 Experience and research shows that victims who get their immediate needs met feel valued, cared for, and safe, and have a much higher success rate of getting out of the cycle of abuse and trauma, and away from their trafficker.
 A first responder or advocate may only have minutes with a victim, who has been traumatized and often in a crisis or unstable state.
 This makes it very difficult to find resources immediately.
-Most organizations have programs, but human trafficking victims are usually very traumatized so navigating systems or trying to mold into programs is not easy and takes building trust first.
+Most organizations have programs, but human trafficking victims are very traumatized so navigating systems or trying to mold into programs is not easy and takes building trust first.

-Bridging the Gap-Oregon is currently building a comprehensive, secure mobile app platform featuring advanced technology for law enforcement and victim advocates to use while on duty.
-The app will include an integrated alert system, directory of organizations and members, resource guide, and private in-app messaging on a platform with features for a mass centralized communication system—connecting victim needs to community partners who can help.
+Bridging the Gap-Oregon is in the process of developing a comprehensive, secure mobile app platform featuring advanced technology for law enforcement and victim advocates to use while on duty.
+The app will include an integrated alert system, a directory of organizations and members, resource guide, and private in-app messaging on a platform with features for a mass centralized communication system—connecting victim needs to community partners who can help.

 Our plan is to create a mobile app for every region that has a multidisciplinary human trafficking task force collaborative model.
 By sharing this powerful tool, we hope to help bridge the gaps in systems and create successful outcomes for victims.

 Bridging the Gap-Oregon also provides trauma informed training for law enforcement, churches, and organizations to be better equipped to identify and help survivors.
 Together we can foster collaboration and create safer communities!

 Bridging the Gap-Oregon History and FUTURE